rcc-uchicago/cgsl-archive/suggestions.md

 To elaborate on a few of these points ...

 The CGSL should focus on developing a proof-of-concept **discovery interface for annotated media**, in particular an interface that enables researchers to interactively explore particular behavioral patterns within a collection of annotated media streams, with immediate playback.
-(This could be achieved by indexing typed annotations and the use of [crossfilter](http://square.github.io/crossfilter/)/reductio for interactive filtering/aggregating.)
+(See [prototype](prototype.md) notes for additional details.)

 This suggestion is motivated by the [unique nature of behavioral datasets](context.md) and the particular desiderata of the project's [grant funding](funding.md).